 - 1. Contact well owner for current gate code. - 2.
 Follow the driveway around to the back of the house.
-The well is located under the 55 gallon drum to the right of the cistern. - 3.
+The well is located at end of driveway, look for the cistern. - 3.
 Watch out for bees and scorpions at wellhead.
-Remove barrel to gain access to wellhead, see Appendix A, Figure JW-8 - 4.
-Open valve at the base of the cistern to purge enough water to engage the well pump. - 5.
+Remove barrel to gain access to wellhead, see Appendix A, Figure JW-8.1. - 4.
+Open valve at the base of the cistern to purge enough water to engage the well pump, see Figure JW-8.2. - 5.
 Purge at wellhead.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 6.
 Collect sample from wellhead tap. - 7.
 Turn wellhead faucet off, replace barrel over well, and close cistern valve before leaving.

 - 1. Contact well owner to schedule a sampling time.
 Arrive at gate, reach through the left side of the gate and push the black button in the gray box to open gate.
 Stand guard to make sure dogs do not escape, close gate behind you during sampling. - 2.
-Well is located on the right hand side of driveway, before you reach the residence (Appendix A, Figure JW-9). - 3.
-Open valve on far side of the cistern to engage well pump. - 4.
-Purge at wellhead.
+Well is located on the right hand side of driveway, before you reach the residence (Appendix A, Figure JW-9.1). - 3.
+Open valve on far side of the cistern to engage well pump, see Appendix A, Figure JW-9.2.

+- 4. Purge at wellhead.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
 Collect sample from wellhead tap. - 6.
 Make sure all water is turned off and cistern valve is closed before leaving. - 7.
 When leaving stand guard at gate while it closes to make sure dogs do not escape.

 - 1. Contact well owner prior to sampling, he will usually install a combo lock on his gate and provide the code to the field crew for well sampling.
 Remind him to unlock the well house. - 2.
 Well is located to the left of the driveway across from house in a well house, the well house is new and not seen in this photo. - 3.
-Purge well at spigot on outside of well house to engage well pump. - 4.
-At the wellhead record pH, temperature, and conductivity readings until parameters, stabilize, record approximate gallons purged.
-Use a bucket to catch water and to keep from getting the well house floor wet. - 5.
+Purge well and engage well pump, may need a water hose to run purge water out of well house. - 4.
+At the wellhead record pH, temperature, and conductivity readings until parameters, stabilize, record approximate gallons purged. - 5.
 Collect sample from wellhead tap; make sure well pump has not turned off when collecting readings and sample. - 6.
 Turn all water faucets off and close gate behind you when leaving.